Kumar Mahadeva

 Wijeyaraj Kumar Mahadeva (குமார் மகாதேவா) is a Sri Lankan American businessman.
-He is the founder, and original chairman and chief executive officer (CEO), of Cognizant Technology Solutions.
+He is the founding chairman and chief executive officer of Cognizant Technology Solutions.
 He was the CEO of Cognizant from 1994 to 2003 and was succeeded by Lakshmi Narayanan.
 Kumar held senior positions at the BBC, McKinsey, AT&T, and Dun & Bradstreet.
 He is a member of the Sri Lankan Tamil Ponnambalam-Coomaraswamy family, the son of Deshamanya Baku Mahadeva, a Sri Lankan civil servant who served as chairman of various banks, companies, commissions, and boards.